 Open up a browser and go to YouTube.
 Search up any live performance by Japandroids.
 Found one you think looks good?
 Good.
 I’ll wait while you watch it.

-I had you go through that rigamarole because no matter how much I harp on how there hasn’t been a collection of songs that embodies pure joie de vivre as much as this one, it won’t fully capture the matching energy that Brian King and David Prowse have when they play the aforementioned songs.
+I had you go through that rigamarole because no matter how much I harp on how there hasn’t been a collection of songs that embody pure joie de vivre as much as this one, it won’t fully capture the matching energy that Brian King and David Prowse have when they play the aforementioned songs.
 Japandroids may just seem like a simple Canadian rock duo (their album covers may also add to that illusion) but truthfully they are the emissaries of a most sacred edict: “Love so hard that time stands still”.

 Read my unrestrained ramblings about this album here, if you’re, like, into that thing.